nvaytet/cholerama/README.md

 #### Spawning new cells

 - You can return a set of (x, y) positions corresponding to new alive cells to be placed on the board (integers)
+- 1 cell costs 1 token
 - The locations for new cells on the board must be empty
 - The order in which bots apply their new cells cycles every round
+- The total number of additional tokens you'll receive during a round is 200

 ## Tips